 - Be open and all-embracing, encouraging diversity both in disciplines and the profile of Professors, lecturers and audiences

-- Publicise and communicate the work of the College and its Professors, sharing information and new learning to an ever-widening and increasing audience in London, the UK and beyond
+- Publicise and communicate the work of the College and its Professors, sharing information and new learning to an ever-widening and increasing audience in London, the UK and beyond.

 Use of Gresham College lectures

 Gresham College has existed since 1597 in order to disseminate knowledge and information through our free public lectures.
 We positively encourage the use of the Gresham College lecture transcripts, audio and video files for all educational purposes.
+Please contact us via email if you would like to use our materials in this way.